 Named After Prime Minister:

-Sir John A. Macdonald Building.
-Former Bank of Montreal building, located at 144 Wellington Street, in Ottawa, Ontario renamed in 2012.
+John G. Diefenbaker Building.
+Former Ottawa City Hall building, located at 111 Sussex Drive, in Ottawa, Ontario renamed in 2012.

 on Historic Sites: